projectara/greybus-spec/source/special.rst

-The AP also no longer needs to store information indicating that a CPort on an Interface is connected if subsequent Operations guarantee that the Interface's Interface State is :ref:`hardware-model-lifecycle-attached`, :ref:`hardware-model-lifecycle-activated`, :ref:`hardware-model-lifecycle-off`, or
+The AP also no longer needs to store information indicating that a CPort on an Interface is connected if subsequent Operations guarantee that the Interface's Lifecycle State is :ref:`hardware-model-lifecycle-attached`, :ref:`hardware-model-lifecycle-activated`, :ref:`hardware-model-lifecycle-off`, or